Meet Our Coaches

 Assistant Coach (Épée)

 Joseph has been fencing for nearly 15 years, and is a seasoned competitor holding national ratings in all three weapons.
 After wrestling in high school, Joe began fencing while in college at Ole Miss under Coach John "Doc" Mathews.
 He began training with Coach Doug Harris after returning to Tennessee, and found success on the regional circuit, earning an 'A' rating in Épée just three years into his fencing career.
-Joseph spent a few seasons training with Marshall Hibnes at Salle Auriol in Seattle, before again returning back to Tennessee.
+Joseph spent a few seasons training with Marshall Hibnes at the famed Salle Auriol in Seattle, before again returning back to Tennessee.
 Coach Oliverius is currently the Head Coach for the fencing club at Tennessee Tech University in Cookeville, TN, and oversees the strength & conditioning program in our Level III Classes.